tranhelen/tranhelen/_posts/2019-05-25-responsivecontentdisplay.md

     <img src="/img/posts/052519-tumblr.jpg" alt="Screenshot of Tumblr recommendations tab">
 </figure>

-Tumblr isn't frame-free but it's the closest we have been in designer-created software design.
+Tumblr isn't frame-free but it's the closest we have been in non-creator-originated-displays.
 The content simply exists.
 It doesn't look like it was filtered on its way out.
 In its chaos, it's more creative.

+Let's move our minds outside of the digital world for a second.
+If we're going to understand anything about creation display, maybe a great place to go would be Paris.

 <hr class="--small">